Glass Trinity, Chapter 11: Bonds of Fate

 They joined Hashirama, and Mito felt the ruined fifth gate with her palms.
 Her chakra chains floated behind her and shed light on the damage.
 It had taken a beating, but it was still standing.

-"I'll be damned," Madara said, putting a hand on Hashirama's shoulder.
+"I'll be damned," Madara said.
 "So you are good for something."

 "Hey, I'm pretty sure you'd be dead without these mystical palms."
 He waggled his outspread fingers.